tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Does the value of dwc:phylum occur at rank of Phylum in the bdq:sourceAuthority?
+Does the value of dwc:phylum occur at the rank of Phylum in the bdq:sourceAuthority?

 #### Specification